aabbtree77/twinpeekz/README.md

 ## What (Not) To Do Next

-* Rewrite everything in Nim, focusing on mesh instancing and complete scene export from Blender, in GLTF 2.0.
+* Rewrite everything in Nim, focus on mesh instancing and complete scene export from Blender, in GLTF 2.0.
 Why Nim?
-Fast runtime, this [GLTF code](https://github.com/guzba/gltfviewer) and [shader compilation macro](https://github.com/treeform/shady).
+Fast runtime, this [GLTF/OpenGL code](https://github.com/guzba/gltfviewer) and the [shader compilation macro](https://github.com/treeform/shady).
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

-* Reliable loading: Automatic mesh scale, failback/failover when it comes to missing file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
+* Reliable loading: Automatic mesh scale, failback/failover w.r.t. broken file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
 MetallicRoughnessTexture in Sponza.gltf.

 * CSM, AA, baking, culling, LOD popping?
 Unlikely, but one needs a tighter frustum.